openebs-archive/openebs-docs/docs/prerequisites.md

 systemctl status iscsi.service
 ```

-If an iSCSI initiator is not available on your host, install open iscsi-initiator-utils RPM package by following the below commands:
+If an iSCSI initiator is not available on your host, install open iscsi-initiator-utils RPM package by running the following command.

 ```
 yum install iscsi-initiator-utils -y
 ```

-You can verify the installation following the steps mentioned above.
+You can verify the installation using the steps mentioned above.

 <a name="Azure"></a>

 ### Configuring open-iscsi on Azure cloud

-On Azure cloud, you need to verify the open-iscsi package is installed on the kubelet.
+On Azure cloud, you need to verify if the open-iscsi package is installed on the kubelet.
 To validate, you can connect to the nodes through SSH using their public IP addresses by running the following command.

 ```
 devops@Azure:~$ ssh azureuser@40.xx.yyy.221